saymakhan0611/Mobile_Sales_Analysis-PowerBI/README.md

 - Payment methods are diversified-Customers use multiple payment methods, including UPI, cards, and cash.
 This indicates the importance of supporting multiple payment options.
 - Sales vary by day-The daily sales chart shows noticeable variation between days, suggesting that customer purchasing behavior changes throughout the week.
 - Sales are geographically distributed-The map shows sales activity across multiple Indian cities, allowing management to identify regions with stronger sales potential.
+## Project Conclusion
+This project demonstrates how can convert raw sales data into an interactive business intelligence dashboard.
+The dashboard enables users to quickly monitor:
+Sales,Quantity,Transactions,Customers,Brands,Models,Cities,Payment Methods,Trends
+It provides management with a centralized view of sales performance and helps support data-driven business decisions